westonludeke/westonludeke/README.md

 ### Contact Me

-You can read more about my experiences learning programming, as well as view my projects, on my personal blog [westonludeke.com](https://westonludeke.com).
-You can also connect with me on [LinkedIn](https://westonludeke.com) and [AngelList](https://angel.co/u/westonludeke) and view my [StackOverflow](https://stackoverflow.com/users/5137112/weston).
+You can read more about my experiences learning programming, as well as view my projects, on my personal blog [westonludeke.com](https://westonludeke.com) and my [Medium blog](https://westonludeke.medium.com/).
+You can also connect with me on [LinkedIn](https://linkedin.com/in/westonludeke).

 <!--